Are there any good wireless earbuds under $40?

 If you have your heart set on a pair of wireless earbuds but can't spend over $100 on the AirPods or Galaxy Buds Plus, you're not alone.
 I myself wanted to see if I could find some cheap wireless buds that wouldn't break the bank.
-While it's true that there are plenty of dirt-cheap options, you have to prepare yourself to scour sites like Amazon or Wish, and navigate through some questionable retailers to find, say, AirPods lookalikes for $32.
+While it's true that there are plenty of dirt-cheap options, you have to prepare yourself to scour sites like Amazon or Wish.

 But after some online sleuthing, I did end up finding some reliable gems.
 I chose the following four earbuds based on price (under $40), overall user rating (positive, obviously) and that they are from bigger name brands (no knockoffs here).